InfiniBrains/Awesome-GameDev-Resources/portfolio/01-introduction/README.md

 # Introduction

-### Do you need a portfolio?
+> A game developer portfolio is a collection of materials that showcase a game developer's skills, experience, and accomplishments.
+It is typically used by game developers to demonstrate their abilities to potential employers, clients, or partners, and may include a variety of materials such as:
+>
+> - A resume or CV: This should highlight your education, work experience, and skills relevant to game development.
+> - Examples of your work: This can include demos, prototypes, or completed games that you have developed or contributed to.
+It's a good idea to include links to any online versions of your work, as well as screenshots or video trailers.
+> - A portfolio website: Many game developers choose to create a website specifically for their portfolio, which can include additional information about their skills and experience, as well as links to their work.
+> - Blogs, articles, or other writing: If you have written about game development or related topics, you may want to include these in your portfolio to show your knowledge and expertise.
+> - Testimonials or references: Including positive feedback from clients or colleagues can help to demonstrate the quality of your work.
+>
+> Overall, a game developer portfolio should be designed to demonstrate your abilities and accomplishments in a clear and concise way, and should be tailored to the specific needs and goals of the person or organization you are presenting it to.

-It is not only about you, it is about maxing the life of the others easier by giving insights if they should hire you, follow you or anything else.
+Building a portfolio is not only about you, it is about making the life easier of the ones interested on you by giving insights if they should hire you, follow you or anything else.
 In order to make people understand you, you have to know yourself better.
-So...

 ## Who are you?

-Discover who you are, what you excel, and what do you really enjoy doing.
+In your portfolio, you will have to express yourself in a way that others can understand who you are, and it can be challenging for some.
+In order do help you discover **who you are, what you excel, and what do you really enjoy doing**.
 I will be briefly vague here to point some emotional support and reasoning to help you answer the question.
-If you are clear about that, please skip this entire section.
+**If you are clear about that, please skip this entire section**.
 Here goes a small amount of advices I wish I have heard when I was young.

 You are a complex being and hard to define.
 I know.
 It is hard to put yourself in a frame or box, but this process is relevant to make the life of the others to evaluate if they want more you or not.
 If for some reason a person is